git-pull/tao-of-tmux/manuscript/04-server.md

 You don't notice it, but when you use tmux normally, what actually happens is a server is launched and you're really being connected via a client.

 It's just that streamlined.
-When people people think, server, they think pain.
+When people people think server, they think pain.
 They visualize time being spent digging around `/etc/` for configuration files and flipping settings on and off just to get basic systems online.
 But not with tmux.
 It's a server, but in the good way.